a-parida12/poetry_pypi_template/README.md

 # poetry_pypi_template

-A minimal template for creating a pypi package using poetry and github actions
+> A minimal template for creating a pypi package using poetry and github actions

+This template allows the creation of python projects managed by poetry to be submitted to PyPi.
+All the github actions have been setup too.
+The github actions run tests on every push and also creates and new pacakage and pushes to the pypi when a merge happens to the release branch.

+Just follow the seteps below for an hassle free setup of the project.

+## Create from the Project Template

+- [Click here](https://github.com/a-parida12/poetry_pypi_template/generate) to create a new repo (you need to be logged in to GitHub for this link to work), and follow the instructions to create a new repo from this template.
+- `git clone` your new repo

 ## Install Poetry in your Environment